Jo Cox Commission on Loneliness

 The Jo Cox Commission on Loneliness was an establishment set up by British Member of parliament Jo Cox, in order to investigate ways to reduce loneliness in the United Kingdom.
 It published its final report at the end of 2017.
 While only running for just over a year, the commission led to the UK government making a lasting commitment to loneliness relief.

 History

-The commission was established by Jo Cox shortly before her death in the summer of 2016.
+The commission was established by Jo Cox shortly before her assassination in the summer of 2016.
 It was always intended to be a cross-party endeavour, with the Tory MP Seema Kennedy a leading member from the start.
 In January 2017 the commission was re-launched by Kennedy and the Labour MP Rachel Reeves; the two went on to serve as co-chairs of the commission.
 Working together with 13 charities, including Age UK and Action for Children, the commission produced a report outlining ways to combat loneliness in the UK.
 With Jo having planned for the commission to only run for one year, the commission was wound up in early 2018, shortly after producing its final report.